mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 }
 ```

-It's probably not worth implementing CSP solely to hobble Stripe, but if you have a working policy in place, it can provide additional assurance that Stripe's library will run only on your payment pages.
+It's probably not worth implementing CSP solely to hobble Stripe, but if you have a working policy in place, it provides additional assurance that Stripe's library runs only on your payment pages.

 ## Demo site